rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ### Request for Additional Personal Data (Lender1)

 Let's switch accounts and this time sign up and login as a Lender.
 Be advised that you must first log out of Metamask.
 Once logged out, click on the **Create Account** menu on the top right-hand corner.
 This time, select Lender and input your User ID. (we used "Lender1" as our user ID) Click the **Submit** button and confirm the transaction on Metamask.
 Wait for transaction confirmation, which can be checked on your brower console.
 After transaction confirmation, refresh the page to complete the sign up and login processes.

 ![2018-07-06 4 30 28](https://user-images.githubusercontent.com/39897681/42374222-797d36c4-8152-11e8-8644-5cd203990d39.png)

 Now as a Lender, click on the **Loan Requests** menu and view the details on the recently published loan request by the Borrower by clicking on the title area of the request.
 A **Request Personal Data** button will be available only to Lenders.
 Select specific personal data fields to request which are available for the requesting Borrower then click on the **Request Personal Data** button.
 Confirm the transaction on Metamask to send the data request for the selected data to the Borrower.
+In the screenshot below, Lender1 requested for 3 (income, credit score and existing debt) out of the 4 available personal data fields for the Borrower.

 ![2018-07-06 4 36 16](https://user-images.githubusercontent.com/39897681/42374239-8dc495b4-8152-11e8-8f47-cc7318eb1aba.png)